Mechanical System Installation#

 1. Support preparation |

-Drill the holes according to the technical drawing |
+Drill the holes according to the indications on the technical data sheet |

 2. Unpacking |

-Remove the VisionController from the packaging, taking care not to damage the connectors.
-Verify product integrity. |
+Take the VisionController out of its packaging, taking care not to damage the connectors.
+Check the integrity of the product. |

 3. Fixing |

-Fix the VisionController using M5 screws |
+Secure the VisionController with M5 screws |

-Mounting on DIN rail#
+Mounting with DIN rail#

 Phase |